gaehlerm/SoftwareEngineering/README.md

 As the purpose of each class becomes clearer, it will be easier to structure the logic of your problem.
 You will only write code that makes sense.
 You will create fewer bugs.
 And it's very hard for those bugs to hide.
 Frequently, you will quickly identify why a bug appeared because it is immediately apparent which part of the code is responsible for the bug's behavior.

-Again, let me provide a real-world example: You are wearing an orange T-shirt, although you should be wearing a white shirt.
+Let me provide a real-world example: You are wearing an orange T-shirt, although you should be wearing a white shirt.
 If the only time you have access to a wardrobe is in the morning after having a shower, you know that it was at that time that you made the mistake.
-Meanwhile, if you have access to the wardrobe all the time, you never know when you might incorrectly decide to wear an orange shirt.
+Meanwhile, if you have access to the wardrobe all the time, you never know when you might have incorrectly decided to wear an orange shirt.
 This example nicely illustrates why it is important to restrict access to objects as much as possible and perform actions in only one location.

 ### Bug fixing